MRamya-sri/Machine_Learning-Algorithms/README.md

 ## Introduction
-This project contains implementations and practice codes for various machine learning algorithms.
+This project contains implementations and practice codes for various Machine Learning algorithms.
 Each algorithm is explained and demonstrated through code examples to help in understanding their functionality and use cases.

 ## Algorithms